Portugal’s Wild Coast

 Skill Level — Moderate–Difficult

 This is a moderate to difficult self-guided bike tour with an average daily distance of 30 mi.
 (48 km).
 The terrain is quite varied.
 There are short but very steep ascents.
 There are rough sections that are off-road and challenging with a mixture of gravel, sand, and asphalt.
+The route is 50% paved and 50% off-road (dirt, gravel, and double-track roads).
+There is also an option for a 100% paved option.
 Daily elevation is between 650 - 1000 meters.
 This tour is not for beginners and requires a high level of fitness.

 A completely paved road route can be offered as well which does reduce the difficulty level.
 Please ask us for details.